 There’s a formal process to observe if you need an invitation letter for a business visa in Australia.
 These are the steps you need to take.

 There’s no fee for this, because it’s not an actual visa application – just a preliminary step.
 However, you will need to provide a fair amount of detail regarding what you can do and what credentials you have.

 OK, so you’ve received your invitation letter.
 This is what to do next.

-Rather than SkillSelect, you do this part via the online portal ImmiAccount.
-Your invitation letter will give you the details you need to make your application.
+Rather than SkillSelect, you do this part via the online portal ImmiAccount.⁴ Your invitation letter will give you the details you need to make your application.

 There’s no monthly fee, and all the costs are kept to a minimum and clearly stated.
 For sending and receiving money internationally – or even for holding money in foreign currencies – it’s a super convenient solution, especially while you organise a move abroad.

-- Business innovation and investments
+- Business innovation visa application

-All sources checked 20 July 2020
+All sources checked 30 September 2022

 This publication is provided for general information purposes only and is not intended to cover every aspect of the topics with which it deals.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content in this publication.
 The information in this publication does not constitute legal, tax or other professional advice from Wise Payments Limited or its affiliates.
 Prior results do not guarantee a similar outcome.
 We make no representations, warranties or guarantees, whether express or implied, that the content in the publication is accurate, complete or up to date.